Man Explains How Many Tampons Women Need Annually And Is Completely Wrong

 The man even suggested where tampons could be purchased in order to help save money.

-“You can get a 64 pack on Amazon for £7.90 plus shipping,” he advised.
 “Buy two packs, save on shipping and have 128 tampons for the year, that’s about £20 here or their [sic] for a year’s periods.”

 This week in #mansplaining women learn about tampons, how many you need each month and how you can afford them. https://t.co/ZfRIIRJd2P